jlutztnt/location-data-app/memory-bank/systemPatterns.md

 ### 4. Gated Access via Authentication

 *   **Pattern:**
-    *   The admin dashboard and its corresponding API endpoints are protected by Better Auth.
+    *   The admin dashboard and its corresponding API endpoints are protected by the custom `SimpleAuth` middleware.
 Users must log in to access them.
     *   API access for internal systems is secured via tokens (JWT, API Keys).
     *   The public website consumes non-sensitive data from public-facing, read-only API endpoints.
 *   **Rationale:** Enforces strict security and role-based access control, ensuring that data can only be viewed or modified by authorized users and systems.